ilswh/bakers/src/TESTING.md

     ![screenshot](documentation/css-validation.png)

-    - I have not yet attempted to fix this because it is bootstrap.
+    - I have not yet attempted to fix this.

 There are no remaining bugs that I am aware of.